mintplugins/mp-stacks/readme.txt

 == Description ==

-Build pages using the MP Stacks plugin by making “Bricks”.
-Each Brick can have its own background image, colour, size, and 2 “Content-Types”.
+Build pages using the MP Stacks plugin by making "Bricks".
+Each Brick can have its own background image, colour, size, and 2 "Content-Types".

-There are 3 Content-Types” built into the MP Stacks Plugin: Video, Image, and Text.
+There are 3 Content-Types" built into the MP Stacks Plugin: Video, Image, and Text.

 == Installation ==

 This section describes how to install the plugin and get it working.

-1. Upload the 'mp-stacks' folder to the `/wp-content/plugins/` directory
+1. Upload the 'mp-stacks' folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Build Bricks under the “Stacks and Bricks” menu.
+3. Build Bricks under the "Stacks and Bricks" menu.
-4. Publish your bricks into a “Stack”.
+4. Publish your bricks into a "Stack".
-5. Put Stacks on pages using the shortcode or the “Add Stack” button.
+5. Put Stacks on pages using the shortcode or the "Add Stack" button.

 == Frequently Asked Questions ==